ramirezsebas/nodepy-cli/README.md

 # Node JS CLI

+Hope you find this CLI useful, leave your issues.

 CLI that generates the structure of a Node JS project with Express(Boilerplate code).

 Initialize a Git Repository for your Project.